hulloitskai/zoomcraft/README.md

 ## Usage

-1. Run the Docker container on a server with access to the Minecraft game server (vanilla / any variant with RCON access).
+1. Run the Docker image on a server with access to the Minecraft game server (vanilla / any variant with RCON access).

    ```bash